 Q: Why do you think others should support NYBCe?

 Rose: NYBCe is working on convalescent plasma collection and distribution as well as COVID-19 research that is essential right now.
 In my own research, I was surprised to learn that the organization doesn’t just operate regionally, but it also helps communities nationally and internationally.
 In a difficult time like this, I think it’s important to help others in any way we can.

-NYBCe relies on financial contributions from generous constituents like Rose Mary Colorafi in order to provide vital healthcare services to communities during the COVID-19 pandemic and beyond.
+NYBCe relies on financial contributions from generous constituents like Rob Kirk in order to provide vital healthcare services to communities during the COVID-19 pandemic and beyond.
 These services include collecting and distributing convalescent plasma to hospitals, conducting antibody tests, and maintaining an adequate blood supply.
 NYBCe also requires financial contributions to conduct lifesaving research and train the next generation of leaders in cellular therapy and transfusion medicine.

-To help NYBCe fulfill their mission, you can give gift via their online gift giving form right now or visit our Support Us section to learn about other ways to give.
-For more information on NYBCe’s philanthropic needs, contact the Office of Philanthropy team.
+To help NYBCe fulfill their mission during this critical time, give via their online donation form today.
+For other ways to give, visit our Support Us section.
+You can also contact the Fund Development team directly for more information on NYBCe’s philanthropic needs.
 To schedule an appointment to donate blood and help NYBCe after the COVID-19 pandemic caused their supply to drop to dangerously low levels, visit donate.nybc.org.